 Cyber security and defense policies increasingly gain importance and momentum worldwide.
-Issues, such as the regulation of state surveillance, encryption policy and vulnerability exploitation, cooperation and coordination in the information security realm as well as offensive cyber operations, have implications for the domestic and international spheres alike.
+Issues, such as the regulation of state surveillance, encryption policy and vulnerability exploitation, implications of emerging technologies, cooperation and coordination in the information security realm as well as offensive cyber operations, have implications for the domestic and international spheres alike.
 Those are global challenges which cannot adequately be addressed from a singular nation-state perspective.
 It is therefore prudent to learn from each other and develop smart and pragmatic solutions together.
 The United States as the global technology leader and Germany as a central stakeholder of the European Union with a distinct security and privacy culture and mindset play a major role in providing answers to those challenges.

 To further research in the area of international cyber security policies and provide concrete policy recommendations, the Stiftung Neue Verantwortung (SNV) established The Transatlantic Cyber Forum (TCF) in January 2017.
 TCF is made possible by the financial support of the Robert Bosch Stiftung and the William and Flora Hewlett Foundation.